ler.gw_source_population.cbc_source_parameter_distribution

 >>> cbc = CBCSourceParameterDistribution()

-binary_masses_BBH_powerlaw_gaussian(size, get_attribute=False, **kwargs)[source]
+powerlaw_plus_peak(size, get_attribute=False, **kwargs)[source]

 Sample source masses with PowerLaw+PEAK model for Population I/II BBH.

 Implements the mass distribution model from LIGO-Virgo population analyses combining a power-law with a Gaussian peak component.
+Uses separate m1 and q interpolators with joint composite sampling.

 Parameters: